theodore-s-beers/arabic-font-tests/README.md

+# Test Cases for Arabic-Script Google Fonts

-For more information, visit https://www.theobeers.com/arabic-font-tests/.
+For more information, visit <https://www.theobeers.com/arabic-font-tests/>.